danieleagle/gitlab-https-docker/README.md

     An optional company name []:
     ```

-   It's important that for *Common Name (e.g. server FQDN or YOUR name)* to enter the URL that GitLab CE will use (e.g. the value specified for external URL in *docker-compose.yml* without the port).
+   It's important that for *Common Name (e.g. server FQDN or YOUR name)* to enter the domain that GitLab CE will use (e.g. the value specified for external URL in *docker-compose.yml* without the port such as **gitlab.internal.example.com**).

 4. Run the command `sudo openssl x509 -req -days 365 -in server.csr -signkey server.key -out server.crt` to create the signed certificate.
 The certificate will be valid for one year unless the value used for days is different.